 Something to watch out for …

-This road sign is quite unique to Mauritius and is appearing more and more over the last 10 years.
+This road sign is quite unique to Mauritius and is appearing more and moreover the last 10 years.
 It seems that Mauritius is more productive than other countries where one would see "Men at work".
-Spelling mistakes are quite common and gives Mauritius its charm.
+Spelling mistakes are quite common and give Mauritius its charm.

 Online magazine | 5 vacation rental listings FREE of charge worth €2,500 | FREE marketing support | FREE vacation rental listings renewal policy | Creating cash flow for Vacation rental owners, property management companies or agents | Contact Us | Ask questions and comment about our website